MohammadHovaidiArdestani/example/Readme.md

-This is an examole of local git repository
+This is an example of our local git repository